DeepRank/deeprank/docs/advTuto.rst

 Create your own features
 --------------------------

 To create your own feature you simply have to create a feature class that must subclass the ``FeatureClass`` contained in ``features/FeatureClass.py``.
 As an example we will create here a new feature that maps the carbon alpha of the contact residue.
-The first thing we need to do is to import the pdb2sql tool and the FeatureClass superclass
+The first thing we need to do is to import pdb2sql and the FeatureClass superclass

->>> from deeprank.tools import pdb2sql
+>>> import pdb2sql
 >>> from deeprank.features import FeatureClass

 We then have to define the class and its initialization.
 Here we will simply initialize the class with the pdb information of the molecule we want to process.
 This is therefore given by